rust-lang/book/src/appendix-04-useful-development-tools.md

 The `rustfmt` tool reformats your code according to the community code style.
-Many collaborative projects use `rustfmt` to prevent arguments about which style to use when writing Rust: everyone formats their code using the tool.
+Many collaborative projects use `rustfmt` to prevent arguments about which style to use when writing Rust: Everyone formats their code using the tool.

 Rust installations include `rustfmt` by default, so you should already have the programs `rustfmt` and `cargo-fmt` on your system.
-These two commands are analogous to `rustc` and `cargo` in that `rustfmt` allows finer-grained control and `cargo-fmt` understands conventions of a project that uses Cargo.
+These two commands are analogous to `rustc` and `cargo` in that `rustfmt` allows finer grained control and `cargo-fmt` understands conventions of a project that uses Cargo.
 To format any Cargo project, enter the following: